awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/before/aws_event.md

 You are now logged in to the AWS console in an account that was created for you, and will be available only throughout the workshop run time.

 {{% notice info %}}
-In the interest of time we have deployed everything required to this workshop.
-All the pre-requisites and dependencies have been deployed.
-The resources deployed can be found in this CloudFormation Template (**[emr-spark-spot-workshop-quickstarter-cnf.yml](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/running_spark_apps_with_emr_on_spot_instances/emr-spark-spot-workshop-quickstarter-cnf.yml)**).
-The template deploys a Amazon S3 bucket and an [AWS Cloud9](https://console.aws.amazon.com/cloud9) workspace with all the dependencies to run the workshop.
+ The workshop requires an [AWS Cloud9](https://console.aws.amazon.com/cloud9) workspace and a S3 buckets as the prerequisites.
+To save time these pre-requisites and dependencies have been already deployed using this CloudFormation Template (**[emr-spark-spot-workshop-quickstarter-cnf.yml](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/running_spark_apps_with_emr_on_spot_instances/emr-spark-spot-workshop-quickstarter-cnf.yml)**).
 {{% /notice %}}

 #### Getting access to Cloud9